India, African nations kick off sea phase of maiden naval drills

 “Aikeyme-25 reinforces India’s role as a trusted partner in the Indo-Pacific and African littorals, aligning with the vision of Sagar (Security and Growth for All in the Region) and Mahasagar (Mutual and Holistic Advancement for Security and Growth Across Regions),” it said in a statement.

-Also Read: Olive Ridley population in Indian ocean oldest in world: WII study

-The harbour phase marked a significant step in strengthening maritime cooperation between India, Tanzania, and other African partner nations, the navy said.
+The harbour phase marked a significant step in strengthening maritime cooperation and fostering goodwill between India, Tanzania, and other African partner nations, the navy said.
 The exercise aims to enhance interoperability, refine joint operational strategies and address maritime challenges such as piracy, trafficking and illegal fishing, it added.

 Illegal, unreported and unregulated (IUU) fishing is among the challenges in the IOR, and China is under the scanner for such activities.